Art, Craft & Design GCSE

 In 2021, the St Mary's Visual Arts Department won a national Education Business Award, which recognises excellence in the visual arts.

-Working in our dedicated Art and Photography Centre @ No.47 Bateman Street, with the support of our highly experienced teachers, you will explore a broad range of 2D and 3D media, including photography and Photoshop.
+Working in our dedicated Art and Photography Centre @ No.47 Bateman Street, with the support of our highly experienced teachers, you will explore a broad range of 2D and 3D media, including digital mediums such as Photoshop.

-You will have access to exceptional facilities including our kiln, printing presses, digital art suite, professional cameras and lenses, photographic darkroom, professional lighting studio and fine art room.
+You will have access to exceptional facilities including our kiln, printing presses, digital art suite and three fully equipped visual arts classrooms.

 Our enriched learning opportunities include: